Clinical scientist, histocompatibility and immunogenetics

 Career prospects

-There is a structured career path within the NHS.
-Once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
-Promotion is based on merit and you may need to move to other hospitals to make the most of available opportunities.
+The NHS offers a structured career path and once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
+Promotion is based on merit, and you may need to move to other hospitals to make the most of available opportunities.

 - classical serology